adalimaev/devops_lab/README.md

 #### Description

 This Python app gets common system information every given time interval and writes to the log file.
-Default setting can be changed in "watcher_config" file.
+Default setting can be changed in "watcher/watcher_config.py" file.

 #### Installation